‘Frontline’ presents ‘2000 Meters to Andriivka’

 “2000 Meters to Andriivka” documents a battle emblematic of the broader Russian-Ukraine war, the largest military operation in Europe since World War II, and presents a view of modern warfare reminiscent of battles fought nearly a century ago.

-This film is the second film from the Oscar®-winning team behind documentary “20 Days in Mariupol,” Ukrainian filmmaker and Pulitzer Prize-winning AP journalist Mstyslav Chernov, producer and editor Michelle Mizner and producer Raney Aronson-Rath.
+This is the second film from the Oscar®-winning team behind the documentary “20 Days in Mariupol,” Ukrainian filmmaker and Pulitzer Prize-winning AP journalist Mstyslav Chernov, producer and editor Michelle Mizner and producer Raney Aronson-Rath.

-April 11
+March 11

 Subscribe to Arizona PBS Newsletters